eclipse-tractusx/sldt-digital-twin-registry/doc/documentation.md

 This page provides an overview of the Digital Twin Registry and all relevant information for developers to get started with integration against the Digital Twin Registry.

 ## Architectural Overview
 The Digital Twin Registry acts as an address book for Digital Twins.
 Data Providers register their Digital Twins in the Digital Twin Registry.
 Data consumers query the Digital Twin Registry to find Digital Twins and interact with them further.
 A Digital Twin contains endpoint references to Submodel endpoints.
-Calling a Submodel endpoint returns data complaint to a semantic model.
+Calling a Submodel endpoint returns data compliant to a semantic model.
 A semantic model describes the data that a Submodel endpoint returns.
 ![](img/image009.png)